 This course examines sport and tourism events from global perspectives in order to understand the socio-economic, political and cultural factors that shape our understandings of these industries and their broader societal impacts.
 We investigate: social dimensions of sport and megaevents in Canadian society; relationships with culture, mass media and politics; sporting structures in Canada and the global sport system; sport events and social inequalities, identities, gender relations; commercialization of sport; social justice and pressing issues within sport systems.
 This course is in a lecture format, featuring a combination of class lectures and discussions.
 Selected readings and topics provide the foundation for student contributions to group class discussions and for the development of the assignment for individual students.

-This course deals with designing and executing a research project of your choice, to be completed within the semester.
+This course designs and executes a primary research project.
 The course is in seminar format, featuring a combination of brief lectures, class discussions, small group work, and student presentations.
 Selected readings will provide the foundation for student contributions to class discussions and for the development of individual projects.